 It’s okay not to be okay.

 The other day I was in Trader Joes getting groceries when I ran into someone I knew.
 In our conversation, they asked, “How are you doing?”
 And I responded, “okay.”
-Yet, that response was far from how I was doing.
+Yet, that was far from the truth.

 I was stressed from work and had a mountain of emails that needed my attention.
-The store didn’t have the items I needed, and I was annoyed that I would have to go to another store later to pick it up.
-It was going to rain, and I left my umbrella by the door, forgetting it in my haste to get there.
+The store didn’t have the items I needed, and I was annoyed that I would have to go to another store later.
+It was going to rain, and I left my umbrella by the door, forgetting it in my haste.
 I got in an argument with a friend earlier that day, and I replayed that conversation in my head.
 Everything that could go wrong that day did, and I was at my wits’ end and wanted to throw the entire day away.
 I had a range of emotions.
 It was not all pretty.

-So, when I was asked this question, I responded with ease and quickness.
-It was out of habit that I replied, “I’m doing okay.”
-It wasn’t until I walked away that I realized that response did not accurately convey the emotions that were right underneath the surface.
-I walked away with my bottled-up feelings of frustration and a mirage of being just okay when it was all a lie.
+So, when I was asked this question, I responded quickly and easily.
+Out of habit, I replied, “I’m doing okay.”
+When I walked away, I realized that my response did not accurately convey my emotions.
+I left with my bottled-up feelings of frustration and the appearance of being “okay.”
+But that was a lie.

-How many times are we asked how we are doing, and we respond with a blanketed “okay” when everything is not fine?
-When everything is falling to pieces, and our emotions are so raw that acknowledging them will lead us to the brink of tears, we use these idioms when everything is furthest from being okay.
-Instead of naming and owning our stresses and anxieties, we place them right beneath the surface and hide them.
-We store them in a box.
-We take them out when we’re alone, or with people we deem close to us.
-Being okay is acceptable, but sharing one’s emotions, heartaches, and pains are jarring.
-If I responded with the truth, I would be fearful that they don’t want to listen, or I was burdening them with my problems.
+How many times do we respond with an “okay” when everything is not fine?
+When everything is falling to pieces, and our emotions are so raw that acknowledging them will lead us to the brink of tears, why do we say we’re fine?
+Instead of naming and owning our stresses and anxieties, we hide them.
+We take them out when we’re alone, or with people we are close to.
+Being okay is acceptable, but sharing one’s emotions, heartaches, and pains can be uncomfortable.
+If I responded with the truth, I would be afraid that they don’t want to listen, or I that was burdening them with my problems.

-We are so accustomed to being put together, having the right answers, and looking as though we have it all, that we do not share our struggles.
-It seems in today’s society, struggle and pain are placed behind closed doors and hidden behind tight smiles.
-The fear and or apprehension of vulnerability is crippling.
+We are so used to being put together, that we don’t share our struggles.
+We put our struggles and pain behind tight smiles.
+The fear and apprehension of vulnerability is crippling.
 So, how do we share that side of us and remove the mask that holds those feelings within?
-How do we pause before we respond and tap into our emotions instead of appeasing them?
+How do we pause before we respond and tap into our emotions?
 We have to have a brave heart to know that it is okay not to be okay.
-That in this time of uncertainty and pandemonium, we are together.
+That in this time of uncertainty and pandemic, we are together.
 Our struggles are not exclusive to us but shared with humanity.
 We do not have to be shamed or feel burdened.
 We are not alone.

 Psalm 31: 1-2 says, “In you, O Lord, I have taken refuge; let me never be put to shame; in your righteousness deliver me.
 Incline your ear to me; rescue me speedily.
 Be a rock of refuge for me, a strong fortress to save me.“

 These powerful words are a reminder that we are not alone.
-Through the Lord, we can find places of refuge in people as well as in ourselves.
+Through the Lord, we can find refuge in people and in ourselves.

 David’s plea is a reminder that whatever we are going through, it too shall pass.
 We don’t have to deal with our stuff silently but can open up to one another.
-For when we do, we see that our stuff mirrors others.
-And through that shared experience, we can find healing.
+When we do, we might find shared experiences that lead to healing.

 It is okay to permit yourself not to be okay and deal with those feelings.
-We can’t push them away or place them under a mat and forget about them.
+We can’t push them away and forget about them.
 We have to sit in our grief, loneliness, sadness, anxiety, and pain and then name it.
-We have to be on a first-name basis with our emotions because we can deal with it once we are.
+We have to be on a first-name basis with our emotions so we can deal with them.
 For when we experience and process those feelings, we will feel lighter, happier, and calmer.
 Hardships will occur, and sadness will ache.
 Pain is inevitable, but so is happiness, joy, and laughter.

 The next time your emotions are raw, don’t conceal it with an “okay” or “fine.”
 Pause before you answer.